Welcome to the Social Skills Ideas Bank!

 What if everyone threw their garbage on the ground?
 This story explores what would happen if nobody took responsibility for their actions.
 It offers great perspective and encourages students to see the impact of their actions.

 IT’S NOT MY FAULT

-The story shows explores the idea of personal responsibilities and specifically not blaming others around you for choices and results.
+The story shows explores the idea of personal responsibility – specifically, not blaming others around you for your own choices and what results from them.
 This one may sound familiar to many of your students!